Investment Banking Vs. Asset Management

 Salary

 Compensation for both career paths is quite lucrative.
-Entry-level positions for investment bankers at bulge bracket banks typically start from $90,000 with bonuses (based on performance) ranging from 50% to 100%.
-In asset management, graduates can expect a starting salary of around $70,000 as well as a performance-related bonus.
+Entry-level positions for investment bankers at bulge bracket banks are on average $120,000 with bonuses (based on performance) ranging from $50,000-$100,000.
+In asset management, graduates can expect an average starting salary of around $85,000 as well as a performance-related bonus ranging from $12,000-$23,000.
 After a few years of experience, both careers offer base salaries in excess of $150,000.

 Exit Opportunities